northeastern-rc/rc-public-documentation/docs/source/software/packagemanagers/conda.md

 You should not modify this section in the `.bashrc` file directly.
 If it was changed, remove this section manually using a file editor.

 :::{caution}
 We recommend removing the conda initialization section from your `.bashrc` as it may interfere with the correct startup environment when using Open OnDemand apps.
-You should always load your Conda environment after your job already started.
+You should always load your Conda environment after your job has already started.
 :::

 If you need help with your `.bashrc` file or would like it restored to its default, reach out to the RC team at <mailto:rchelp@northeastern.edu>, and we can provide you with